oobabooga/text-generation-webui/docs/GPTQ-models-(4-bit-mode).md

 ### Installation

-To load a model quantized with AutoGPTQ in the web UI, you need to first manually install the AutoGPTQ library:
+No additional steps are necessary as AutoGPTQ is already in the `requirements.txt` for the webui.
+If you still want or need to install it manually for whatever reason, these are the commands:

 ```
 conda activate textgen